 Private obstetricians also charge a pregnancy management fee, usually between $3,000 and $5,000.

-Find one: Look for a doula who has done a training program, such as with the Australian Doula College.
+How to find a doula: Look for a doula who has done a training program, such as with the Australian Doula College.

-Find one: Ask at your hospital or GP for a list of antenatal classes in your area.
+How to find a class: Ask at your hospital or GP for a list of antenatal classes in your area.

-Costs: Fees vary and may be covered by your private health insurance, depending on your level of cover.
+How much does it cost?: Fees vary and may be covered by your private health insurance, depending on your level of cover.
 Learn more about what you may be able to claim for.

 TESTS IN PREGNANCY: WHAT TO EXPECT